 @UKAntiSlavery

-The Independent Anti-Slavery Commissioner’s Office uses X to communicate with the public.
-The @UKAntiSlavery X account is managed by a Communications Officer on behalf of the Commissioner.
+The Independent Anti-Slavery Commissioner’s Office uses LinkedIn and X to communicate with the public.
+These accounts are managed by a Communications Officer on behalf of the Commissioner.
 Information about the Commissioner is posted here including news and publications.

 The Commissioner does not have a remit to investigate individual cases and cannot discuss cases over social media.
 Please note that we do not send or receive Direct Messages on X.